 Looking for the sycotic miasm

-Most cervical cancers are linked to human papilloma virus (HPV), a sexually transmitted virus that is responsible for genital warts.
+Most cervical cancers are linked to human papilloma virus (HPV), a sexually transmitted virus that is responsible for genital warts(Homeopathy Treatment for Genital Warts).
 Many varieties of HPV are relatively harmless, but a small number of types are known to cause cervical carcinoma, often years or even decades after the initial exposure.
 Laura hadn’t said anything about her private life, but in view of the diagnosis, I felt it important to explore this issue.
 The details that emerged from Laura’s story proved helpful indeed.
 As the daughter of a minister, Laura always felt that she had to serve as a role model, not only within the family but also in her work as a nurse in a physician’s office, and she found her current diagnosis embarrassing.
 Laura had been married for 15 years and had known her husband for nearly 18 years.
 In her early 20s, however, before she ever attended nursing school, Laura had been involved in a clandestine relationship with a young man who was engaged to another woman but was known to be a philanderer.
 Laura saw this relationship as an adventure, an expression of breaking free from her rather strait-laced upbringing, but there were consequences.
 It was during that time that her then gynecologist found something “suspicious” on the cervix and performed what she remembered as cryosurgery, applying an unknown green substance to the cervix after the procedure.
 A year later, she had an outbreak of genital warts, which were medically suppressed and burned off.
 Since that time, there had been no recurrence.
 HPV is a latent virus, however, and from a homeopathic view, we could say that the virus was lying in wait for an opportunity afforded by a breakdown of Laura’s immunity or Vital Force.
 The bereavement experience might have been just the trigger for that breakdown.